 Wobblers: Crimes That Can Be Either a Misdemeanor or Felony

 In California, some offenses are classified as wobblers, meaning they can be charged as either a misdemeanor or a felony depending on the circumstances of the case and the defendant’s criminal history.
-A skilled defense attorney can argue for a wobbler to be charged as a misdemeanor, which can lead to significantly lighter penalties.
+A skilled criminal defense attorney can argue for a wobbler to be charged as a misdemeanor, which can lead to significantly lighter penalties.

 Examples of Wobbler Offenses: